 In humans, hydrophobia frequently develops due to the difficulty of swallowing.

 Zoey was a 2-year-old Boston Terrier when she started to foam at the mouth and went blind in one eye.
 The owners, understandably concerned, took her to the vet’s where she was quarantined for observation.
 However, it turned out that Zoey had actually been vaccinated by previous owners and that epilepsy, poisoning, and brain lesions were more likely causes than rabies.
+Further investigation proved so.
 This case highlights the importance of vaccination, but also the need to consider other possibilities as well.